enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

 This section documents how different caloric/isothermal equations of state are supported in Enzo-E.
 For reference, these govern the relationship between density, pressure, and internal (or thermal) energy.

-Currently, Enzo-E supports relatively few EOS.
+Currently, Enzo-E supports relatively few equations of state.
 Over time, Hydro codes have a tendency to add support for multiple different types of equations of state.
-It’s therefore important to have a solid strategy in place, early-on to support multiple equations of state.
+It’s therefore important to have a solid strategy in place early on to support multiple equations of state.
-Unlike other simulation codes (e.g. Athena++) that partially configure physics-features (like the choice of EOS) at compile-time, Enzo-E tends to takes the approach of compiling all physics at once.
+Unlike other simulation codes (e.g., Athena++) that partially configure physics-features (like the choice of EOS) at compile-time, Enzo-E tends to takes the approach of compiling all physics at once.
 Thus, Enzo-E needs to support the selection of the EOS at runtime.

 The obvious strategy (and the original approach that we took) is to use inheritance with virtual methods.
-However, virtual methods are not well-suited for being used within compute kernels (i.e. in the body of a for-loop).
+However, virtual methods are not well-suited for being used within compute kernels (i.e., in the body of a for-loop).
 Issues arise because: (i) there is overhead associated with virtual method calls and (ii) there are problems with invoking the virtual methods on GPUs.
-While we can get around this to some degree by designing virtual methods to be called outside of the for-loop, there will always be cases where EOS-details must be known within a for-loop (e.g. in a Riemann Solver).
+While we can get around this to some degree by designing virtual methods to be called outside of the for-loop, there will always be cases where EOS details must be known within a for-loop (e.g., in a Riemann Solver).

 For this reason, we choose a different approach for achieving polymorphism, which involves using a `tagged union <https://en.m.wikipedia.org/wiki/Tagged_union>`_.
 The idea is that we represent each type of EOS as a stand-alone class and the type-safe union holds an instance of one of those classes (unlike a typical union, the type-safe union explicitly prohibits unsafe access of any union member other than the one that is currently stored)
-This is an approach popular in functional programming, modern languages (e.g. Rust) and that has received support in C++17.
+This is an approach popular in functional programming, in modern languages (e.g., Rust), and that has received support in C++17.
-While this approach still incurs some overhead analogous to that of a virtual function, it provides much greater flexibility in choosing where/when we pay this still overhead.
+While this approach still incurs some overhead analogous to that of a virtual function, it provides much greater flexibility in choosing where/when we pay this overhead.
 For example, we can choose to pay this cost just before a for-loop.

 High-Level Design
 -----------------
 As mentioned above, :cpp:class:`!EnzoEOSVariant`, is simply a container that holds an EOS object.
-An EOS object is an instance of one of a few (unrelated, standalone) classes like :cpp:class:`!EnzoEOSIdeal` or :cpp:class:`!EnzoEOSIsothermal`. that acts as a typesafe union that always holds an instance of one of these classes.
+An EOS object is an instance of one of a few (unrelated, standalone) classes like :cpp:class:`!EnzoEOSIdeal` or :cpp:class:`!EnzoEOSIsothermal`. that acts as a typesafe union which always holds an instance of one of these classes.

 When the :cpp:class:`!EnzoPhysicsFluidProps` physics object is constructed, it creates an instance of the EOS class and holds it internally within an instance of :cpp:class:`!EnzoEOSVariant`.
 Throughout the remainder of the simulation, the :cpp:class:`!EnzoPhysicsFluidProps` physics object prevents mutation of the :cpp:class:`!EnzoEOSVariant` instance that it owns (and consequently to the contained EOS object).